etusivu

 Unemployment rate: 35 %

-Religion: 80-90% of the population is Christian.
-The Evangelical Lutheran Church, the Catholic Church, the Anglican Church, the Dutch Reformed Church, the Methodist Church. - The pioneers of the Finnish Evangelical Mission arrived in Ovamboland in 1870.
+Religion: about 90% of the population is Christian (the Evangelical Lutheran Church, the Catholic Church, the Anglican Church, the Dutch Reformed Church, Pentecostalism etc.).
+The pioneers of the Finnish Evangelical Lutheran Mission arrived in Namibia in 1869 and in Ovamboland in 1870.

-Economy: stock farming, agriculture in the north (millet, sorghum, maize), deep-sea fishing, mining (diamonds, uranium, copper), tourism.
-Factories are few in Namibia.
+Economy: stock raising, agriculture in the north of the country, deep-sea fishing, mining (e.g. diamonds, uranium, copper), tourism, trade.

 Embassy of Finland in Namibia